materialsproject/fireworks/docs/index.rst

 * FireWorks has not been stress tested to very large numbers of worker nodes.

+* FireWorks does not optimize the distribution of computing tasks over worker nodes (e.g., to minimize data movement); you must define such optimizations explicitly.

 * FireWorks is not designed to handle problems requiring movement and storage of extreme data sets (e.g., petabytes of data).

 * FireWorks is not designed to be real-time workflow software.
 If each of your workflow steps is only a few seconds long, there might be a noticeable lag between the time one workflow step completes and the next step begins.